Israel Approves Temporary Ceasefire with Hamas to Release Hostages

 We have summarized this news so that you can read it quickly.
 If you are interested in the news, you can read the full text here.
-Read more: theage » / 🏆 8. in AU
+Read more: brisbanetimes » / 🏆 13. in AU

 Similar News:You can also read news stories similar to this one that we have collected from other news sources.